alders/mythtv-stream-hls-dash/README.md

 - Support for less reliable networks (e.g. cell phone browser).
 - Support for live tv, live recording, video and recorded content.
 - Support for offline viewing.
-- Support for at most one (text based) embedded subtitle stream.
+- Support for at most one (text based) embedded subtitle stream or external subtitle file.
 - Support for multiple audio streams in MythVideo content.
 - Support for MythTV cutlist (commercial cut) created using Mythfrontend.